Award

 This award recognizes exceptional early-career scientists who have performed original doctoral thesis work of outstanding scientific quality in statistical and nonlinear physics.

-This annual award consists of $2,000, a certificate, travel reimbursement (up to $750 for North America, $1,500 overseas), and a registration waiver to receive the award and give an invited talk at the APS March Meeting.
-The invited talk will be held in the GSNP Award Session, which also hosts presentations associated with the Student and Postdoctoral Speaker Awards.
+This annual award consists of $2,000, a certificate, travel reimbursement (up to $750 for North America, $1,500 overseas), and a registration waiver to receive the award and give an invited talk at the APS March Meeting in the GSNP Award Session.
 There will be one awardee each year.
 The awardee is expected to attend the corresponding APS March Meeting.

 Nominations will be accepted each year for doctoral dissertations written in English and as part of the requirements for a doctoral degree at any university or equivalent institution worldwide.
 Nominees must be members of the GSNP and have their approved dissertations submitted in final form to their institutions between July 1 of the previous year and June 30 of the nomination year.
 For example, for the 2019 recipient nomination period, with a deadline of July 31, 2018, the nominee’s thesis submission date must be between July 1, 2017 and June 30, 2018.
 The student is expected to be nominated by their thesis advisor, who is not required to be a member of the GSNP.
 A student who has won a dissertation award in another APS unit, or whose thesis advisor serves on the current selection committee, is not eligible.